FeatureBaseDB/www/content/blog/terraform-experiment.md

 terraform init
 terraform apply
 ```
-Once its all up and running you can access that machine by
+Once it's all up and running you can access that machine by

 ```
 ssh ubuntu@`terraform output ip`